NCEES Dates, Links and INFO

-Civil Engineers should read the articles above for information about changes in the schedule for the October 2020 Exam and the addition of the new January 26, 2021 Regional Exams.
+Civil Engineers should read the articles above for information about changes in the schedule for the April 2021 Exam.
 They should also check with their local boards for specific details about COVID-19 related requirements at their testing sites.
 They should also read the NCEES article about Updates to the April 2021 Exam administration here:

 Mechanical Engineers can find the latest information related to the CBT testing centers here:

 The CBT testing centers have introduced strict new COVID-19 screening measures for test takers, and you will not be admitted to the test center and should reschedule your exam if: